!Header Buttons Right Side

 Watch Body Language

-Pay close attention to your pet’s body language, and how he acts around you.
+To foster building strong relationships with your reptile, pay close attention to your pet’s body language and reactions to your presence.
 If your reptile is hissing, withdrawing, or acting as though it’s scared or going to strike, just leave him alone.

 Food